Starting on September 12, leaders and representatives from transit agencies across North America will gather in Austin, Texas for CONNECT2022....

 Thefts, hijackings, joyrides, and accidents due to vulnerable or unsecured buses are nothing new.
 They will continue to be a liability for transit agencies unless preventative measures are taken to better secure and protect vehicles, drivers, passengers, and the general public from those with malicious intent.
 Unfortunately, many agencies don’t think about how technology can prevent these potentially horrific situations until it happens to them.
 The best time to engage with an ITS provider to install preventative measures is before a highly publicized incident resulting in loss of life, injury, or property damage.

 Keep Operators and Riders Safe with Secure Bus Access

 Secure Bus Access offers several options to give an agency a great chance at thwarting a crime before it’s even committed.
-Designed to keep unauthorized users from being able to move a vehicle in the first place, the system requires a unique pin be entered before the transmission can be engaged.
-Secure Bus Access can also be tied into the seat vacancy switch.
-When the operator leaves their seat for any reason for a predetermined period of time, a full or soft log off is triggered.
+Designed to keep unauthorized users from being able to move a vehicle in the first place, the system requires a unique pin to be entered before the transmission can be engaged.
+Secure Bus Access can also be tied to the seat vacancy switch.
+When the operator leaves their seat for any reason for a predetermined period of time, a full or soft log-off is triggered.
 This time threshold is configurable, and once it has been breached, the transmission is locked and can only be unlocked after the secure PIN is re-entered by the driver.

 Learn more about Secure Bus Access.